DivyaLingwal/Analytics-Work-by-Divya-Lingwal-/README.md

 Topis:
 1. Quantitative Modelling: Linear Programming, LP duality, Transportaion & Assignment Problems, Goal Programming , DEA(Data Envelopment Analysis),Network models , Linear models, Simulated Annealing using GenSA
 2. Data Wrangling using R
+3. Prediction of customers who are going to churn using Telecom data. #File Churn_Prediction_Project

 To be Updated:
 1. Prediction of Number of Passengers for New York City Taxi.
-2. Prediction of customers who are going to churn using Telecom data.